RoboJackets/robocup-software/docs/source/tutorial.rst

    <commit msg> should be a present-tense description of what you've changed.
 In
    this case, "change to 4 wallers" is fine.

-   Without the -m flag, git commit will open a nano, a text editor, and ask you to type in a commit msg. -m is a bit faster.
+   Without the -m flag, git commit will open a nano (or whatever your default text editor is set to) and ask you to type in a commit msg. -m is a bit faster.

 When you commit, you should see our pre-commit hooks run.
 These are automated programs that make your code comply with standardized style guidelines.
 If one